Effective dissipation rate in a Liouvillian graph picture of high-temperature quantum hydrodynamics: Extracting diffusion coefficients

 Different Fourier modes for a fixed given system size also show a good diffusive scaling collapse, at least for $t \lesssim t_\Th$ (marked by vertical lines) and $k \lesssim 3\cdot\frac{2\pi}{L}$.
 These $k$ correspond to length scales $\gtrsim 5$; this is broadly consistent with the $L \gtrsim 8$ indicated by the scaling collapse in system size.

 To clearly see the early-time non-diffusive behavior and estimate the diffusion coefficient, write

-Eq.~\eqref{eq:decay} predicts that this is a constant, always equal to the diffusion coefficent; for systems that are not strictly diffusive we can treat this as a time-varying estimate of the diffusion coefficient.
+(Note that here $k = {2\pi }/L$, hence the appearance of the Thouless time.)
+Eq.~\eqref{eq:decay} predicts that this is a constant, always equal to the diffusion coefficient; for systems that are not strictly diffusive we can treat this as a time-varying estimate of the diffusion coefficient.
 Fig.~\ref{fig:diff-time} shows this $D(t)$.
 In Fig.~\ref{fig:diff-time} bottom I do not rescale time.
 There one can see that for

 the system is non-diffusive.
 For

 (and $L \gtrsim 8$) $D(t)$ is close to a constant, indicating that the system is displaying diffusive decay of the Fourier mode in question.
 I therefore estimate the diffusion coefficient by